New Zealand DX class locomotive

-The New Zealand DX class locomotive is a type of 49 Co-Co diesel-electric locomotives that currently operate on New Zealand's national railway network.
-All locomotives are owned by KiwiRail.
+The New Zealand DX class locomotive is a type of diesel-electric locomotive that currently operates on New Zealand's national railway network.
+There are 49 of the locomotives and all are owned by KiwiRail.
+They have a Co-Co wheel arrangement.

 Built by GE Transportation in Erie, Pennsylvania, United States, they were introduced to New Zealand between 1972 and 1976.
 The class is based on the General Electric U26C model, a narrow-gauge version of the GE U23C model.
 The locomotives are regarded as one of the most successful purchases in NZR's history.

 The locomotives have seen several upgrades since their introduction and three sub-classes now exist: the DXB, DXC and DXR.

 Introduction

 The DX class was introduced in response to a requirement for a more powerful locomotive to handle traffic on the North Island Main Trunk (NIMT).
 Before their introduction the heaviest freight and passenger trains on the line required two members of the 1060 kW DA class to haul them.
 The DX class could haul heavier and faster trains than two DAs, even though they produced 70 kilowatts less than two DA class, as the single DX weighed 97.5 tonnes compared to the two DA class locomotives combined weight of 162 tonnes.

 Tenders opened for what was to become known as the DX class in December 1969.
 The order for the first 15 DX class locomotives was placed on 24 August 1970.
 They were the first locomotives built by General Electric in New Zealand and were the most powerful ever used in New Zealand at the time of their introduction.